 |

-GSFC), If you go to the above site you can print out a list like the above for the entire year or calendar pages for your time zone.
+modifications.
+If you go to the above site you can print out a list like the above for the entire year or calendar pages for your time zone.
 Note that the site is now kept up for archival purposes.
-Fred Espenak retired from NASA several years ago and has his own site, AstroPixels, which contain much the same information: http://astropixels.com/almanac/almanac.html.
+Fred Espenak retired from NASA several years ago and has his own site, AstroPixels, which contain much of the same information in a slightly different format: http://astropixels.com/almanac/al bmanac.html.
 However, he doesn’t adjust for Daylight Saving Time.
+To use DST select times from the time zone just east of your time zone.
+Looking ahead This Year T Coronae Borealis is expected to erupt as a Nova

 Email: brelom@gmail.com